XFFS/json-data-encoding/README.md

   - `Json_repr_browser` interfaces JavaScripts objects.
 It is available only when compiling to JavaScript via `js_of_ocaml`.
-    Provided by the extra package `ocplib-json-typed-browser`.
+    Provided by the extra package `json-data-encoding-browser`.
   - `Json_repr_bson` is an implementation of a subset of BSON.
-    Provided by the extra package `ocplib-json-typed-bson`.
+    Provided by the extra package `json-data-encoding-bson`.

 Thanks to polymorphic variants, this library does not depend on any JSON library, so you are free to use whichever you want for printing